appium/appium/README.md

 If you're new to Appium or want a more comprehensive description of what this is all about, please read our [Introduction to Appium Concepts](/docs/en/about-appium/intro.md).

-### Requirements

-Your environment needs to be set up for the particular platforms that you want to run tests on.
-Each of the drivers above documents the requirements for their particular brand of automation.
-At a minimum, you will need to be able to run the recent [LTS](https://nodejs.org/en/about/releases/) Node.js version.

 ### Get Started

 Check out our [Getting Started](http://appium.io/docs/en/about-appium/getting-started) guide